nurulhudaapon/zigx-prototype/README.md

 A Zig library for building web applications with JSX-like syntax.
 Write declarative UI components using familiar JSX patterns, transpiled to efficient Zig code.

 ZX combines the power and performance of Zig with the expressiveness of JSX, enabling you to build fast, type-safe web applications.
-ZX uses [http.zig](https://github.com/karlseguin/http.zig) to create high-performance HTTP servers, making it significantly faster than frameworks like Next.js.
+ZX is significantly faster than frameworks like Next.js at SSR.

 **📚 [Full Documentation →](https://zx.nuhu.dev)**